-ALA has marketing materials available in electronic format for chapters to use during shows or other events.
+ALA's MarComm team can provide marketing materials in electronic format for chapters to use during shows or other events.
 Materials are formatted so that they can be printed locally by the chapter if desired.
-Contact marketing @alanet.org with any questions or if alternate file formats are needed.
+Contact marketing@alanet.org with requests for materials or if alternate file formats are needed.